zubairjammu786/zubitubedownloader/README.md

 # Zubitube Downloader

 Zubitube Downloader is a standalone GUI software that allows you to download videos from YouTube with ease.
-It comes with a range of features to enhance your downloading experience.
+It comes with a range of features to enhance your downloading experience.[Download Now](https://github.com/zubairjammu786/zubitubedownloader/releases/tag/v1.0.0)

 ## Features